deepflowio/docs/translate/translated/07-integration/02-input/02-tracing/05-skywalking.md

         endpoint: 0.0.0.0:12800
 ```

-In the `service.pipelines.traces` section, add the following:
+In the `service.pipelines.traces` section, add the following content:

 ```yaml
 service: